xrzhuang/workshop-ws-05-07-testing/README.md

   });
 ```

-Now change the youtubeSearch function in `src/youtube-api.js` to reflect this new functionality.
-You might need to `yarn add async` in order for the new code to work.
+We will now need to change the youtubeSearch function in `src/youtube-api.js` to reflect this new functionality.
+You might need to `yarn add async` and add `import { each } from 'async';` to the top of `youtube-api.js` in order for the new code to work.
 Your code should look like this:

 ```javascript
 export const youtubeSearch = (term) => {